Holy Trinity Organ Committee

-In its work with Dr. Mock, the committee has studied the design and placement of the organ pipework and the console as well as the acoustical properties of the space.
-It has become clear that re-locating the pipework and the console are options that must be considered whether the current instrument is retained or replaced.
+In its work with Dr. Mock, the committee studied the design and placement of the organ pipework and the console as well as the acoustical properties of the space.
+It became clear that re-locating the pipework and the console were options that must be considered whether the Wicks instrument were to be retained or replaced.

-The next step for the committee is to consult with several reputable organ builders to learn how they view the needs of the parish, the placement of pipework and console, and the acoustical setting for the best projection of both instrumental and choral music.
+The committee then consulted with several reputable organ builders to learn how they view the needs of the parish, the placement of pipework and console, and the acoustical setting for the best projection of both instrumental and choral music.

 The result of these studies and consultations led the committee to consider two organs, one of which was rejected for a variety of reasons.
 The final selection was made after Dr. Mock and our Organist David Castillo went to a church in Kansas to study, play, and evaluate an instrument that was being sold.
 They recommended to the committee its purchase and installation at Holy Trinity.